 6 sure-fire ways to harvest MORE grow-your-own veg now

 Would you like more grow-your-own veg?
-Can you improve your harvest once you start picking?
+Can you improve your harvest, even in summer, once you’ve started picking your crops?

 Yes.
-There is alot you can do at this stage to increase your yield.
+There is alot you can do even at a late stage to increase your yield.

 Now is the time to make sure that the harvest lasts as long as possible.
 It’s at this stage – when everything seems to be going so well – that I often lose my way, and find myself with fewer vegetables than I expected.